-Yr Wyddfa (Snowdon) is a challenging mountain to hike.
+Yr Wyddfa is a challenging mountain to climb.
 Venturing to the summit should not be taken lightly.
-Factors such as the seasons, your fitness level, your mountaineering skills, your preparations beforehand, and the mountain’s popularity can all affect your experience of Yr Wyddfa (Snowdon).
+Factors such as the seasons, your fitness level, your mountaineering skills, your preparations beforehand, and the mountain’s popularity can all affect your experience of Yr Wyddfa.

-Yr Wyddfa (Snowdon) is Snowdonia’s highest peak, and although there are several mountains over 3,000 feet in the National Park, the popularity of this famous mountain is far and above the rest.
+Yr Wyddfa is Eryri’s highest peak, and although there are several mountains over 3,000 feet in the National Park, the popularity of this famous mountain is far and above the rest.

 Remember that coming back down from the summit can be more challenging than reaching the summit itself.

-It can be a good idea to try an easier hike before hiking up Yr Wyddfa (Snowdon).
+It can be a good idea to try an easier route before climbing up Yr Wyddfa.
 This website lists many suitable routes where you can test your fitness level.

 It depends on which of the six routes you want to use to reach the summit.
 There is a suitable car park at the beginning of each path.
 However, car parks for the popular routes fill up quickly during the busy spring and summer periods.